II. Section 33 Penalties

 - payment of the tax and interest due, or evidence of such payment.

-For original returns, the Department makes every effort to make determinations on penalty waiver requests when the return is processed.
+For original returns, DOR makes every effort to make determinations on penalty waiver requests when the return is processed.
 To request a waiver of penalties, the taxpayer must attach a cover letter to the front of the tax return, at the time the return is filed.

 2. Waiver Determinations.